-Hackers are sending out emails supposedly from the DMV, about traffic violations that can only be paid online with a credit card.
+On-line scammers are sending out emails, claiming to be from the DMV, about traffic violations that can only be paid online with a credit card.

-The emails demand payment of a fine within three days and contain links for “EasyPay” or to contest the citation.
+The emails demand payment of a fine within 72 hours and contain links for “EasyPay” or to contest the citation.

 Citations in Nevada are written by law enforcement officers and handled in municipal courts.
 Nevada does not have any automated systems for traffic enforcement.
 Motorists are never notified of a violation by email.